Practice/Industry Group Overview

 Sutherland prevails in complex, protracted dispute with owner of a major casino resort, hotel and retail project.

-Serving as lead counsel in state and federal court litigation and related arbitrations, Sutherland prevailed in a complex, protracted dispute with the owner of a major casino resort, hotel and retail project.
-After a nine month jury trial, we achieved the largest commercial verdict to date in the state of Nevada.
+Prevailed as lead counsel to a construction manager in state and federal litigation and related arbitrations in a complex, protracted dispute with the owner of a major casino resort, hotel and retail project.
+After a nine-month jury trial, we achieved the largest commercial verdict to that date in the state of Nevada.

 Sutherland successfully defends owner/developer in $20 million contract dispute arbitration.

 Sutherland successfully defended an owner/developer against a contractor’s claim for $20 million over the contract balance.
-The arbitration concluded with a net award of the contract balance only.
-The subcontractors, who were also parties to the arbitration, were dismissed with prejudice after recovering a variety of damages awards against the general contractor.
+The arbitration concluded with a net award of the contract balance only and the remaining contractor’s claims for disputed change orders and delay-related damages were denied.
+The subcontractors, who were also parties to the arbitration, were dismissed with prejudice during the proceedings after recovering a variety of damages awards against the general contractor.

-Sutherland represents client in multiple disputes regarding deconstruction of the last remaining building at Ground Zero.
+Represents the general contractor in $200 million in disputes regarding the environmental abatement and deconstruction of the last remaining building at Ground Zero.